My Story

 Another strand was a growing inability to talk on the phone, first to answer calls, then to make them.
 This extended itself to reading and replying to emails and to talking to others one-on-one.
 I was teaching in my private studio at the time, and remaining in touch with students and parents was essential.
 My studio deteriorated as I was cut off from communication with current and prospective students.

 These symptoms coincided with a deepening of my Bipolar Disorder.
-Between the two, I quickly became unable to work, unable to leave the house, unable to communicate with others.
-I eventually had to give up my studio business and have not been able to work since.
+Between the two, I quickly became unable to work.
+Finally, in 2005, I had to give up my studio business and retire.

 When I related this to my psychiatrist, he told me that I had been having a panic attack and asked me a series of questions that led to his diagnosing me as having Anxiety Disorders.
 He started me on medication that day, and I have been taking it ever since.
 I have since then been diagnosed as having Panic Disorder, Agoraphobia, and Social Phobia besides the bipolar disorder.